Dr. Catherine Hallam, c0-owner

 I have also presented nationally, including:

-- Crossing Paths: Bridging the Gap Between Autism and Substance Use Counseling, Southwest Behavioral Health Conference, Phoenix, AZ (August 2024)
+Hallam, C., & Krupp, D. (2024, Aug).
+Crossing Paths: Bridging the Gap Between Autism and Substance Use Counseling.
+Southwest Behavioral Health Conference, Phoenix, AZ

 In addition to my clinical practice as the owner of Chapter & Page Counseling, I serve as Chair of the Behavioral Health Department at Grand Canyon University, where I teach and mentor future counselors at both the undergraduate and graduate levels.
 I also provide licensure supervision across multiple counseling specialties.